talent-plan/tinykv/doc/project3-MultiRaftKV.md

 `kv/raftstore/runner/split_check.go`.
 The split key will be wrapped as a `MsgSplitRegion` handled by `onPrepareSplitRegion()`.

 To make sure the ids of the newly created Region and Peers are unique, the ids are allocated by the scheduler.
 It’s also provided, so you don’t have to implement it.
 `onPrepareSplitRegion()` actually schedules a task for the pd worker to ask the scheduler for the ids.
-And make a split admin command after receiving the response from scheduler, see `onAskBatchSplit()` in `kv/raftstore/runner/pd_task.go`.
+And make a split admin command after receiving the response from scheduler, see `onAskSplit()` in `kv/raftstore/runner/scheduler_task.go`.

 So your task is to implement the process of handling split admin command, just like conf change does.
 The provided framework supports multiple raft, see `kv/raftstore/router.go`.
 When a Region splits into two Regions, one of the Regions will inherit the metadata before splitting and just modify its Range and RegionEpoch while the other will create relevant meta information.